Kojobo/CreativePortfolio/content/portfolio/amabie.md

 The design was made on a generation 1 iPad pro using the original Apple pencil and an app called Notability.

-The article is about a mythical sea creature from Japanese folklore, named Amabie.
+The IDEO article is about a mythical sea creature from Japanese folklore, named Amabie.
 The 'challenge' element of this story is to come up with an idea for what Amabie looks like, provided a list of three constraints.
 The rules are that your Amabie must include:

 1. A Beak
 2. Long-Hair